-Hinge began the engagement with a comprehensive suite of research to fully understand how target markets perceived FreemanWhite.
-From that insightful information, we repositioned FreemanWhite as more than another healthcare facility designer.
-Instead, we emphasized their unparalleled, data-driven, strategic approach to design and specialized deep focus on healthcare expertise.
-No competitor could say the same.
+Hinge began the engagement with a comprehensive research study to fully understand how target markets perceived FreemanWhite.
+Using these insights, we repositioned FreemanWhite as more than another healthcare facility design firm.
+Instead, we emphasized their unparalleled data-driven, strategic approach to design and specialized focus on healthcare.
+No competitor could make the same claims.
 Hinge supported this distinctive positioning with a robust content marketing program that has exposed FreemanWhite to a broader international audience of hospital, emergency room, and ambulatory care center administrators.

-How did the 2014 Ebola Outbreak play into FreemanWhite’s enhanced visibility?
-Read on...
+How did a major global health crisis play into FreemanWhite’s enhanced visibility?
+Read on…

 Equipped to lead through a crisis

-On March 23, 2014, the World Health Organization (WHO) reported cases of a new outbreak of Ebola Virus Disease (EVD) in West Africa.
+When the World Health Organization (WHO) reported cases of a new outbreak of Ebola Virus Disease (EVD) in West Africa, the world was caught by surprise.
 Over the next two years, this EVD outbreak grew on a massive scale with more than 28,600 cases and 11,325 deaths.
-Around the world, healthcare administrators and professionals had lots of questions.
+Around the globe, healthcare administrators and professionals had lots of questions.
 How can we contain this infectious and deadly disease?
-How should emergency room be designed to address the disease and the threat it posed to patients, doctors and staff?
+How should emergency rooms be designed to address the disease and the threat it posed to patients, doctors and staff?

-Hinge recognized an opportunity to raise FreemanWhite’s expertise profile and take a more recognized leadership role.
+Hinge recognized an opportunity to raise FreemanWhite’s expertise profile and help them take a more prominent leadership role.
 We had already helped FreemanWhite’s team write authoritative pieces on relevant issues, such as infection control and emergency room design.
-Many of these pieces were published in major industry publications, including the Center for Disease Control blog and Becker’s Hospital Review.
-They were perfectly positioned to address questions from a worried public, and we prepared their team to make themselves available to the media.
+Many of these pieces were published in major industry publications, including the Center for Disease Control (CDC) blog and Becker’s Hospital Review.
+As a result, they were perfectly positioned to address questions from a worried public, and we prepared their team to make themselves available to the media.
 FreemanWhite was able to help healthcare professionals around the world — and generate inquiries from 29 hospitals they had never spoken to before.

-How else did FreemanWhite benefit from the rebranding?
-That’s up next...
+How else did FreemanWhite benefit from a repositioning?
+That’s up next…

 The vital signs are looking stronger than ever

-At the heart of the new marketing program was a new website.
-To help address the firm’s recruiting challenges, we developed a robust new careers section that focused on their deep expertise and compelling professional opportunities.
-In addition, we deployed a compelling offer strategy and a platform for sharing expert content.
+At the heart of the new marketing program was a new High Performance Website.
+To help address the firm’s recruiting challenges, we developed a robust new careers section that focused on their deep expertise, healthcare focus, and compelling professional opportunities.
+In addition, we deployed a compelling target audience offer strategy and a platform for sharing expert content.

-With the rollout of the new website and Visible Firm program, FreemanWhite saw a dramatic increase in brand visibility, website traffic, and expertise interest.
+With the rollout of the new website and ongoing implementation of their Visible Firm strategy, FreemanWhite saw a dramatic increase in brand visibility, website traffic, and interest in their healthcare expertise.
 And because they had the right infrastructure in place, the firm was well positioned to take a leadership position on the ebola crisis.

 What we did